Parent article: NIRSpec MOS Operations

 - The planning process for the NIRSpec spectroscopic science and target acquisition can commence once the images and catalogs are ready.
 The recommendation is that observing teams have at minimum 4 weeks to plan the spectroscopy using the NIRCam imaging products.
 Later in the observing cycle, the NIRSpec MSA science or TA visits will be scheduled at the prescribed fixed Aperture Position Angle used to plan the observation.

-At the present time, there is a recommended minimum of 60 days between the JWST NIRCam pre-imaging observations and the JWST NIRSpec spectroscopy observations (both shown in red in ); one month for s, and one month for instrument scientist and program coordinator verification and scheduling.
+At the present time, there is a recommended minimum of 60 days between the JWST NIRCam pre-imaging observations and the JWST NIRSpec spectroscopy observations (both shown in red in Figure 1); one month for spectroscopy planning by the user, and one month for instrument scientist and program coordinator verification and scheduling.

 Table 1 outlines the time frame of activities at STScI prior to NIRSpec spectroscopy execution (also described in detail in the MOS Observation Process article).
 The absolute minimum allowed time frame between JWST NIRCam pre-imaging observations and the JWST NIRSpec spectroscopy observations is 42 days: STScI staff need 4 weeks for internal review, leaving just 2 weeks for teams to plan the spectroscopy after NIRCam images are acquired.
 The flow presented in Figure 1 will be reviewed and updated as operational experience is gained with the NIRCam pre-imaging process during Cycle 1.